TIBHannover/ojsGeo/README.md

 *Screenshot of geoOJS: geospatial properties in the OJS article view*
 </div>

+The plugin was developed as part of a bachelor thesis.
+This thesis can be found here: http://nbn-resolving.de/urn:nbn:de:hbz:6-69029469735.
+In addition, the plugin was presented at The Munin Conference on Scholarly Publishing 2020.
+Abstract, recording and slides can be found here: https://t.co/pSxKfqw1Ru?amp=1 or on youtube: youtu.be/-Lc9AjHq_AY.

 # Download & Installation
 - download the plug-in here as ```geoOJS.zip```
 - rename the unzipped folder ```geoOJS-master``` to ```geoOJS```